Is it baseball season yet? Announcing Pat Hentgen and Richard Griffin as special guest speakers for the 2021 Pancake Lunch!Read More

 Child Witness Program

-Established in 1991, the Child Witness Program works in partnership with the justice system and community partners to provide victim support services through the criminal court process for children and youth under the age of 18, who are victims and witnesses of crime, and their families, in Waterloo Region, Guelph and Wellington County.
+The Child Witness Program works in partnership with the justice system and community partners to provide victim support services through the criminal court process for children and youth under the age of 18, who are victims and witnesses of crime, and their families, in Waterloo Region, Guelph and Wellington County.

 To learn more, click the video above to watch the moving video of a mother telling her and her daughter’s story above or learn more click here.